Bayselonarrend/OpenIntegrations/docs/en/md/Instructions/Start.md

 3. **Examples of function results are in JSON format, but in 1C and OS they will be Maps**.
 If the sample result on the function description page is JSON, in 1C and OneScript it will be a *Map* - i.e. the response will be deserialized.
 JSON is returned as a string only in the CLI version

+4. **Advanced call**.
+Some methods support extra settings (proxy, timeout, extended HTTP response shape, etc.) that are not part of the normal signature.
+They are documented on the [Advanced call](/docs/Start/Advanced-call) page and on the second tab of the parameters block on each method page; a “?” link next to the tab title points to that help topic

 <hr/>

 ## Support the project